 Sourcing Guru Interview: Susanna Frazier

-At the beginning of your career you worked as an English teacher in Thailand.
-Did you have a gap year?
-Tell us a little bit about this experience… Speaking about career aspirations, as a kid, what did you want to be?
+At the beginning of your career, you worked as an English teacher in Thailand.
+Was it a gap year?
+Tell us a little bit about this experience.
+And speaking about career aspirations, as a kid, whom did you want to be?

 How did you start recruiting?
-Why are you still there?
+Why are you still here?

 My hairdresser was actually the one that recommended IT recruiting.
 She knew my college journey and thought I’d be able to “talk the talk” (education background in both engineering and business) and “walk the walk” (extracurricular activities spanned sorority life and sports, lacrosse).
 I’m still involved in recruiting because space has continued to challenge.